karpitony/Co2-and-Global-Temperature-Data/README.md

 ## About
-This repository is a python code that visualizes `CO2 emissions` as a graph from 1750 to 2021 and `Median average Temperature Change` as a graph from 1850 to 2019.<br>

-I created this program to find out the relationship between CO2 emissions and global temperature change.<br>
+This repository is a python code that visualizes `CO2 emissions` as a graph from 1750 to 2021 and `Median average Temperature Change` as a graph from 1850 to 2019.
+I created this python code to visualize the relationship between CO2 emissions and global temperature change.<br><br>

-CO2 Emissions Plot|Global Temperature Plot|CO2 and Global Temperature Plot
+CO2 Emissions Plot|Average Global Temperature Plot|CO2 and Global Temperature Plot
 ---|---|---
 ![co2](img/co2_emissions.png)|![temperature](img/global_temperature.png)|![co2+temperature](img/co2_emissions_and_global_temperature.png)

-As you can see from the table above, as CO2 emissions increase, the global temperature also rises.<br>
+As you can see from the table above, as CO2 emissions increase, the average global temperature also rises.<br><br>

+If you want to try it by yourself, the assets folder contains the data, so just download the repository and you can start playing right away.
+You can check the source of the data by going to the [Source](#Source) or accessing [ourworldindata.org](ourworldindata.org).<br>

 ## Requirements